typpo/quickchart-ruby/README.md

 ## Creating the chart object

-The `QuickChart` class constructor accepts the following parameters:
+The `QuickChart` class constructor accepts the following parameters.  `config` is the only required parameter, the rest are optional:

 ### config: hash or string (required)
 The actual Chart.js chart configuration.